Updated: December 2017

 Research interest has shifted toward low salicylate diets for individuals that are sensitive to aspirin.
 A recent Canadian study demonstrated improved nasal symptoms when subjects with aspirin-exacerbated respiratory disease followed a low salicylate diet compared with their usual diet (they followed their usual diet or a low salicylate diet for six weeks and then switched).
 Their symptoms were evaluated by a physician before the study started and at the end of each diet.
 The physician did not know what diet the subjects were following (physician blinding).
 These results are exciting because it is the first scientific study evaluating a low salicylate diet (as the only restriction).
 Some internet websites have used this study as proof that a low salicylate diet is effective, but it is important to keep the following in mind:

 - It was a small study (larger studies with more subjects would be needed to make any firm conclusions).

 - It is hard to know if the benefit of the low salicylate diet was due to restricting salicylates or a different dietary component.
 As I will discuss in more detail in the next section, food salicylate levels are variable, so it is hard to define an exact low salicylate diet.
 Many of the restricted foods are also high in other compounds (e.g., histamine, other diamines, glutamine, etc.)

 - Symptom improvement may have been due to a healthier diet.
-When the clients were following the low salicylate diet, they may have paid more attention to what they were eating and made healthier choices.
-The healthier choices, not the restriction, may be the reason for symptom improvement.
+When the clients were following the low salicylate diet, they may have paid more attention to their dietary choices.
+The symptom improvement may have resulted from healthier choices, not the restriction.

 Despite the drawbacks, these results are exciting and will hopefully encourage future research.